Arthur Bryant: 1930s

 In 1929, after cataloguing the Shakerley family library, he was asked by a friend in publishing to produce a new biography of Charles II of England.
 Yale Professor Frank W. Notestein suggested that he begin the work with Charles's escape following the Battle of Worcester, incorporating details of his earlier life into the narrative thereafter.
 This dramatic opening led the Book Society to choose it as their October 1931 selection, and it became a best-seller.
 Bryant's success with this volume encouraged him, and he remained in that field.
 The book has been described as being both readable and informed by solid scholarship.

+He was a Tory, and edited the Ashridge Journal for the Tory think-tank.
+He wrote works on Stanley Baldwin and Neville Chamberlain.
+He was described as a "fellow traveller of the right, open Nazi sympathiser in Britain, an extreme apologist for Nazi Germany and an anti-Semite."
+He reminded readers that Winston Churchill was a "disloyal renegade" who had promised to support Chamberlain as leader in 1937.

 He regularly continued to produce pageants.
 These included the Wisbech and Hyde Park pageants, and the Naval Night Pageant in Greenwich, which was attended by the King, Queen, Prince of Wales, British Cabinet, and members of the World Economic Conference.
 For the quality of his work in this field, he was acclaimed "the English Reinhardt".

 He helped found the National Book Association, and its subsidiary, the Right Book Club, as an alternative to the Left Book Club.
 The new organisation was not outstandingly successful, however, although it did publish several of his own writings.

 In January 1939, the National Book Club published a new English edition of Mein Kampf, for which Bryant wrote a foreword praising Hitler (with reservations: he denounced Nazi persecution of Jews) and comparing him to Benjamin Disraeli.

 His next book was a three-volume biography of Samuel Pepys, completed in 1938 and regarded as "one of the great historical biographies in the language" by John Kenyon.

 Bryant also was a frequent contributor to London papers and magazines, and scripted radio broadcasts relating to his historical interests, as well as radio plays for the BBC.
 He published a collection of scripts in his book The National Character.
 He was editor of the Ashridge Journal and president of the Ashridge Dining Club.